A Classification of Genus 0 Modular Curves with Rational Points: Introduction

 \begin{definition} A \defi{$K$-twist} of $(X,\pi_X)$ is a pair $(Y,\pi_Y)$ where $Y$ is a curve over $\Q$ and $\pi_Y$ is a morphism $Y \to \mathbb{P}^{1}_{\Q}$ such that there exists an isomorphism $f \colon X_K \to Y_K$ which satisfies $\pi_{Y}\circ f = \pi_{X}.$ We say that $(X,\pi_X)$ and $(Y,\pi_Y)$ are \defi{isomorphic} if $(Y,\pi_Y)$ is a $\Q$-twist of $(X,\pi_X).$ \end{definition}

 Let $\Aut_K(X,\pi_X)$ be the subgroup of $\Aut(X_K)$ consisting of $f$ such that $\pi_{X} \circ f= \pi_{X}.$ For $K=\Q$, we will use the notation $\Aut(X,\pi_X)$ instead of $\Aut_{\Q}(X,\pi_X).$

-Classifying genus $0$ modular curves $(X_G,\pi_G)$ up to isomorphism that have a rational point is equivalent to classifying open subgroups $G \subseteq \GL_2(\Zhat)$ up to conjugation that satisfy $-I \in G$, $\det(G)=\Zhat^{\times}$, for which there are infinitely many elliptic curves $E$ over $\Q$, with distinct $j$-invariants, such that $\rho_E(\GalQ)$ is conjugate to a subgroup of $G^t.$ In this article we compute the modular curves $(X_G,\pi_G)$ by computing their function fields and give a method to compute the generators for $G.$ If $X_G$ is $\PP^1_{\Q}$, then the isomorphism class of $(X_G,\pi_G)$ determines $G \subseteq \GL_2(\Zhat)$ up to conjugacy.
+In this article we compute the modular curves $(X_G,\pi_G)$ by computing their function fields and give a method to compute the generators for $G.$ If $X_G$ is $\PP^1_{\Q}$, then the isomorphism class of $(X_G,\pi_G)$ determines $G \subseteq \GL_2(\Zhat)$ up to conjugacy.
 See \cref{curves-groups} in \cref{sec:Modular Curves} for a proof.